ljr1981/test_extension/README.md

 		end

 If you need to test features of a class that are exported to `{NONE}`, then change the export from `{NONE}` to `{TEST_SET_BRIDGE}`, which will allow only your `TEST_SET` classes to have access to otherwise non-exported features (as far as your primary project tartget system is concerned).

+## STEP: Using the Configuration

+As noted in the Goal section (above), it is desirable to have testing files and other artifacts isolated to the `test` folder.
+This includes data files, picture files, or other artifacts related only to testing.

+When you create a new `{?_TEST_SET}` class, you will want to store/save this class in the `test` folder, which can be accomplished through Eiffel Studio itself.
+Other files consumed by test routines or created by them will need to be coded in a way where those files are properly stored somewhere in your `test` folder (or a subordinate folder of your choosing).
+The Auto Test facility of Eiffel Studio will not do this for you.
+Left to itself, Eiffel Studio will look in the project root folder (directory) for files it consume and will save files produced to the same.
+Therefore, you will need to create code that is aware of your `test` folder.

+*NOTE: To this end--I am considering writing a feature on TEST_SET_BRIDGE that knows about the `test` folder and will create a `{PATH}` and `{DIRECTORY}` object as a convenience for you to call as you have need.